Ab-initio study of high harmonic generation from fullerenes: Multi-orbital effects, correlations, and size dependence: Methodology

-$\mathbf{E}(t)$ in equation \eqref{eq:tddft} is the time-dependent electric field of the driving laser pulse.
-Within the dipole approximation it reads - $\mathbf{E}(t) = E_{0} f(t) cos(\omega t) \hat{x}$. $E_{0}$ is the field amplitude, $f(t)$ is the envelope function which has a $sin^2$ form, and $\omega$ is the carrier frequency.
+Here, $\ket{\psi^{KS}_i(\mathbf{r},t)}$ is the $i^{th}$ time-dependent KS orbital.
+Further, $V_{ion}$ accounts for the electron interaction with the nucleus and core electrons, the second term accounts for the Hartree potential where $\rho(\mathbf{r},t)$ is the time-dependent electron density, and $V_{XC}[\rho(\mathbf{r},t)]$ denotes the XC potential. $\mathbf{E}(t)$ in equation \eqref{1} is the time-dependent electric field of the driving laser pulse.
+It reads within the dipole approximation as: $\mathbf{E}(t) = E_{0} f(t) cos(\omega t) \hat{e}$.
+Here $E_{0}$ is the field amplitude, $f(t)$ is the envelope function which has a $sin^2$ form, $\omega$ is the carrier frequency, and $\hat{e}$ is a normalized unit vector that represents the laser polarization (either linear in different directions in space, or elliptical with varying ellipticity within different planes).
+Unless stated otherwise, the driving laser field was chosen as an 8-cycle long pulse with a peak intensity of 10\textsuperscript{14} W/cm\textsuperscript{2}.

 Ion motion is neglected within the fixed-nuclei approximation.
 In order to avoid unphysical reflections of electron from the simulation box boundaries, we implement a complex absorbing potential (CAP) during the time-evolution.
-The induced non-linear polarization is computed from the time-dependent electron density as follows- $\mathbf{P}(t) = \int d^3r\mathbf{r}\rho(\mathbf{r},t)$.
-The HHG spectrum is obtained from $\mathbf{P}(t)$ by taking Fourier transform of the dipole acceleration and filtration by the pulse envelope, and unless stated otherwise is taken as a sum of all emission polarizations. $\rho(\mathbf{r},t)$ is obtained by numerically solving the KS equations assuming the system is initially in the ground state (all occupied KS orbitals are propagated).
-All other technical details of the TDDFT simulations are delegated to the Appendix.
+The induced non-linear polarization is evaluated from the time-dependent electron density as $\mathbf{P}(t) = \int d^3r\mathbf{r}\rho(\mathbf{r},t)$, where the density $\rho(\textbf{r},t)$ is obtained from the time-dependent KS orbitals directly.
+The HHG spectrum is obtained from $\mathbf{P}(t)$ by taking Fourier transform of the dipole acceleration and filtration by the pulse envelope, and unless stated otherwise is taken as a sum of all emission polarizations.
+The geometrical centers of the molecules are fixed at the origin of the simulation box (sphere shaped) and laser polarizations are considered with respect to this simulation box-fixed reference frame.